 Chocolate Peanut Butter Ritz Cookies are an easy, no-bake, sweet and salty treat using Ritz crackers.
-A sprinkle of sea salt flakes puts these over the top!
+A sprinkle of sea salt flakes puts this Ritz cookies recipe over the top!

 How to make Ritz Cracker Cookies

-Arrange half of the Ritz crackers on top of the wax paper and add creamy peanut butter to the center of each one.
-When our girls were too small to dip the cookies into the melted chocolate, this was always their contribution to the recipe.
-They counted out the crackers, laid them on the pan, and then helped to add the peanut butter.
+- Arrange half of the Ritz crackers on the wax paper, then add peanut butter to the center of each one.
+When our girls were too small to dip the cookies into the melted chocolate, this was always their job.
+They counted out the crackers, set them on the pan, and then helped to add the peanut butter.

 Tips for Melting and Dipping Chocolate

-I use a 50/50 combination of chocolate almond bark and my favorite semisweet chocolate chips.
-The almond bark allows for a harder set-up of the chocolate layer, that doesn’t get melty when sitting out on a treats platter for hours.
-And my favorite chocolate chips give me that richer chocolate flavor that I love.
+- Use the right chocolate combination.
+Use a 50/50 combination of chocolate almond bark and good quality semisweet chocolate chips.
+The almond bark allows for a solid set, so the chocolate doesn’t get melty when sitting out on a treats platter for hours.
+And good quality chocolate chips give a richer chocolate flavor.

-I prefer to use a double boiler method for melting the chocolates because I’ve found it to be a more reliable way to ensure there’s no scorching.
-While I don’t own an actual double boiler, it’s easy to create one with a saucepan and heat-proof bowl.
-A microwave also works, just be sure to heat slowly and gently, and stir the chocolates often.
+- Use a double boiler method.
+I prefer to use a double boiler method (also known as a bain-marie) for melting the chocolates – because it’s super reliable, and significantly helps to reduce any chance of scorching.
+If you don’t own a double boiler, create a double boiler with a saucepan and heat-proof bowl.
+A microwave also works, just be sure to heat slowly and gently in shorter intervals, stirring the chocolates often.

 Variations for Chocolate Peanut Butter Ritz Cookies

-Swap out the chocolate.
-Try dipping the Ritz cracker cookies in melted white chocolate or colored candy melts.
+- Swap out the chocolate.
+Try dipping the Ritz cracker cookies in melted white chocolate almond bark or colored candy melts.

-Use almond butter.
+- Use almond butter.
 If you prefer almond butter over peanut butter, then go for it!
+Just make sure that the almond butter is thick enough to stay in between the two crackers.

-Only half-dip the sandwich cookies.
-This offers less chocolate, plus a peek at what’s inside the cookie.
+- Only half-dip the sandwich cookies.
+This offers less chocolate, plus a fun peek at what’s inside the cookie.

-Add sprinkles.
-Fun sprinkles are always a festive touch!
+- Add sprinkles.
+Fun sprinkles are always a festive holiday touch!

-Beyond Christmas… These cookies really deserve to be enjoyed all year long.
+- Think beyond Christmas… These cookies really deserve to be enjoyed all year long.
 Think about them for special occasions.
 How about with little heart sprinkles for Valentine’s Day.
-Or with school colored melts or sprinkles for football tailgating or a graduation party.
+Or with school-colored melts or sprinkles for football tailgating or a graduation party.
 Or for a birthday treat, customized with a theme special to the birthday person!

 Tips for storing no-bake cookies